-Aircraft Approach Category (AAC) - Designated by a letter (A- E), this component relates to the operational characteristic of aircraft approach speed, with 'A' being the slowest and 'E' being the fastest.
+Aircraft Approach Category (AAC) - Designated by a letter (A-E), this component relates to the operational characteristic of aircraft approach speed, with "A' being the slowest and "E' being the fastest.

-Airplane Design Group (ADG) - Designated by a Roman Numeral (I-VI), the second component relates to the physical characteristic of airplane wingspan, with 'I' being the smallest and 'VI' being the largest.
+Airplane Design Group (ADG) - Designated by a Roman Numeral (I-VI), the second component relates to the physical characteristic of airplane wingspan, with "I' being the smallest and "VI' being the largest.

-The Sonoma County Airport is designated as an ARC C-III Airport, based on the characteristics of its design aircraft.
-The appropriate design aircraft for Sonoma County Airport is discussed in the following section.
+The Airport is designated as an ARC C-III Airport, based on the characteristics of its design aircraft.
+The appropriate design aircraft for the Airport is discussed in the following section.
 However, the Airport's two runways currently have different ARC designations.
-Runway
+Runway 14-32 is designated as an ARC C-